userguide-galaxea/Product_User_Guide/docs/Guide/R1/Software_Guide_firstmove.md

 ### Torso - Squat & Stand

-Controller teleoperation actually is making `/controller` topic message mapping to another topic `/target_torso_speed`by a python script.   (`/controller` topic is sent by chassis control unit to control unit by CAN.)
-So the torso is actually controlled by `/target_torso_speed`.
+Controller teleoperation primarily involves using a Python script to map messages from the topic `/controller` to the topic `/target_torso_speed`. (`/controller` is sent by Chassis Control Unit to Control Unit via CAN.)
+Therefore, the torso is actually controlled by the topic `/target_torso_speed`.

+Please follow the following commands:

-* Step 1: Switch SWB and SWC to the other position not at the bottom to quit the Torso Control Mode in the controller,  making `/controller` not published.
+1. **Quit Torso Control Mode:** Switch SWB and SWC to positions other than the bottom to ensure that the topic `/controller` is NOT published.

-* Step 2: Using this command below to move the torso.
+2.  **Move the torso:**

 ```Bash
 ##############